-- There is a whistleblowing policy and procedure and staff are aware of this - Arrangements are in place for staff to access their line manager - There are arrangements in place to support staff (e.g. staff meetings, appraisal & supervision) - Discussion with staff confirmed that there are good working relationships and that management are responsive to suggestions/concerns - There are arrangements for management to effectively address staff suggestions/concerns
+- There is a raising concern/whistleblowing policy and procedural guidance for staff - Arrangements are in place for staff to access their line manager - There are arrangements in place to support staff (e.g. staff meetings, appraisal and supervision) - Discussion with staff confirmed that there are good working relationships and that management are responsive to suggestions/concerns - There are arrangements for management to effectively address staff suggestions/concerns

-Inspection reports
+Inspection Reports

 Our inspection reports will reflect the findings from the inspection.
 Where it is appropriate, a Quality Improvement Plan (QIP) will detail those areas requiring improvement to ensure the service is compliant with the relevant regulations and standards.
-Where either no requirements or recommendations result from the inspection this will be reflected in the report.
+Where no areas for improvement are identified from the inspection this will be reflected in the report.